Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/_index.md

 Logic very much is the foundation of all of mathematics, which is why it is usually a good place to begin.
 Anything that is ever discovered or invented in math needs to first be *proven* using the principles taught here.
-Be careful about your assumptions, lest you end up like Gottlob Frege working on stuff that is unfortunately flawed.
+Be careful about your assumptions, lest you end up like Gottlob Friege working on stuff that is unfortunately flawed.